 Hilton H. Schlosberg-Vice Chairman of the Board of Directors of the Company and a director of the Company from November 1990 to the present.
 Co-Chief Executive Officer of the Company since January 2021.
 Member of the Executive Committee since October 1992.
 President, Chief Operating Officer and Secretary of the Company from November 1990 to January 2021.
 Chief Financial Officer of the Company from July 1996 to January 2021.
 Vice Chairman, Co-Chief Executive Officer and a director of MEC.
-Mr. Schlosberg has held senior leadership positions with the Company for over 33 years, was the Company's Chief Financial Officer for 24 years and has extensive experience in the food and beverage industry.
-Mr. Schlosberg has a high level of financial literacy, and his day-to-day supervision of business operations and coleadership with Mr. Sacks brings valuable insight to the Board.
+Mr. Schlosberg has also led the Company for over 34 years, was the Company's Chief Financial Officer for 24 years and has extensive experience in the food and beverage industry.
+Mr. Schlosberg has a high level of financial literacy, and his day-to-day supervision of business operations and co-leadership with Mr. Sacks brings valuable insight to the Board.
 Mr. Schlosberg has detailed knowledge and valuable perspective and insights regarding our business and has responsibility for development and implementation of our business strategy.

-Mark J. Hall-Director of the Company since January 2014 and employee of MEC focusing on ideation, design and development of new products since May 2017.
+Mark J. Hall-Director of the Company since January 2014, employee of MEC focusing on ideation, design and development of new products since May 2017 and President of Alcohol since May 2023.
 Chief Marketing Officer of MEC from January 2015 to May 2017.
 Chief Brand Officer of MEC from January 2014 to December 2014, and President of the Monster Beverage Division from January 2007 to December 2013.
 Mr. Hall joined MEC in 1997 as a Senior Vice President.
 Prior to joining MEC, Mr. Hall was employed by the Arizona Beverage Co. as Vice President of Sales, where he was responsible for sales and distribution of products through a national network of beer distributors and soft drink bottlers in the United States.
 Mr. Hall has detailed knowledge of and valuable perspectives and insights into both our business and the beverage industry in general.

 Ana Demel-Director of the Company since December 2021.
 Chair of the Board of Directors of Pro Mujer, Inc. and Adjunct Professor at the New York University School of Law.
 Since January 1, 2021, Ms. Demel has served as the Chair of the board of directors of Pro Mujer, Inc., a women's development non-profit that brings financial services, entrepreneurship training and basic health services to low-income women in Latin America.
 Ms. Demel has also served as an Adjunct Professor at the New York University School of Law since 2009.
 Prior to 2009, Ms. Demel was a partner at the international law firm of Cleary Gottlieb Steen & Hamilton, LLP where her practice focused on international financing and business transactions, particularly in Latin America.
 Ms. Demel advised public and private sector clients on a variety of transactions, including structured finance, project finance and mergers and acquisitions.
+Ms. Demel brings extensive legal knowledge and experience as well as a strong background in business to the Board.